gcallah/BookReviews/mitchell.md

 can laws eliminate these extremes "without violating the rights of property"?

+"history has clearly shown that the dictatorship of the working class never materializes.
+The revolution is invariably hijacked by a plutocratic minority intent on securing power and wealth” (69)

+Tocqueville:
+"What should one expect from a man who has spent 20 years of his life in making pinheads?"
+(71) Ultimately, "the man in him is degraded as the worker in him is perfected."
+A society of perfect workers and degraded man is not one conducive to freedom.
+(72)

+Distributism Schumacher
+"Is work a blessing or a curse?"
+(75)

 Mitchell quotes Mises: "if workers... 'changed their locations and occupations according to the requirements of the labor market, they could eventually find